MetOffice/PyPRECIS/README.md

 * `worksheet6example.ipynb`: Example code for Worksheet 6.

 ## Contributing
-Information on how to contribute can be found in the [Contributing guide](CONTRIBUTING.md)
+Information on how to contribute can be found in the [Contributing guide](CONTRIBUTING.md).

 ## Licence
-PyPRECIS is licenced under the terms of [tbc].
+PyPRECIS is **not** currently licenced for use outside of the Met Office.

 <h5 align="center">
 <img src="notebooks/img/MO_MASTER_black_mono_for_light_backg_RBG.png" width="200" alt="Met Office"> <br>